medic/cht-docs/content/en/apps/tutorials/death-reporting.md

 In this tutorial you will learn how to set up a death report workflow.
 This includes laying out a death report form as well as handling all the configurations needed for wiring it up in the CHT.
 By the end of the tutorial you should be able to:

-- Mark a contact as deceased
+- Mark select contacts as deceased
-- Make app updates which are commonly desired for dead contacts
+- Make relevant app updates for dead contacts
 {{% /pageinfo %}}

 ## Brief Overview of Key Concepts

 When a contact is marked as deceased within the CHT, the contact will be hidden by default on the contacts tab.

-{{< figure src="facility-uuid.png" link="facility-uuid.png" class="right col-6 col-lg-8" >}}
+{{< figure src="contacts-tab-with-deceased.png" link="contacts-tab-with-deceased.png" class="right col-6 col-lg-8" >}}

-## Required resources
+## Required Resources

 You will need to: